Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of molecular charged excitations: Theory

 The irreducible polarizability is defined as

 $P$ quantifies the density response to a change in the total potential $V$ and thus sets the dielectric properties of the system.
-The product of two Green’s functions describes the creation and annihilation of a particle-hole pair, while the vertex factor $\Gamma$ injects exchange-correlation corrections beyond an independent-particle picture.
+The product of two Green;s functions describes the creation and annihilation of a particle-hole pair, while the vertex factor $\Gamma$ injects exchange-correlation corrections beyond an independent-particle picture.

 The vertex function is introduced as